Pumpkin Cranberry Cake Recipe

 2 tablespoons cinnamon

 Instructions: Preheat the oven to 350 degrees.
 Mix the first set of ingredients in a bowl.
 Mix the second set of ingredients in a second bowl.
 Combine both mixtures thoroughly with a spoon.
-Pour the batter into a greased tube pan, or 2 loaf pans, or 20 muffin molds.
+Pour the batter into a greased tube pan (if it is a little too much batter, fill a tube plus a loaf pan), or 2-3 loaf pans, or 24-30 muffin molds .
 Bake one hour (start with 45 mn for muffins), or a little longer, until a knife inserted in the center comes out clean.